WCSCourses/ViralBioinfAsia2022/Modules/NGS_file_formats_and_QC.md

 ## SAM and BAM

-# Quality control for FastQ-formatted data using FastQC

 # Public repositories of NGS data

+# Quality control for FastQ-formatted data

+## Visualising quality metrics using FastQC

+## Trimming and filtering to remove poor-quality data